 Saturday 6th August, 2022, Fife coastal footpath between Dysart and East

 Wemyss.
-By Alec Mann, co-ordinator.
+By Alec Mann, walk co-ordinator.

 Eight of us met at Dysart Harbour where we had a good lunch at the